tom-galvin/tom-galvin.github.io/_posts/2015-06-09-filenames.md

     c:\SPN>Checksum a.txt7
     b720

 Yup - we've got it spot on now.
 Before this investigation, this was essentially an impossible challenge for me, so I'm very happy that I've managed it.
 I've also succeeded in documenting an obscure corner of Windows that hasn't often been touched.
-I've written a version of the checksum calculator in standard ANSI C which can be downloaded here: [**8dot3-checksum.c**]({{ site.base_url }}/assets/8dot3-checksum.c)
+I've written a version of the checksum calculator in standard C which can be downloaded here: [**8dot3-checksum.c**]({{ site.base_url }}/assets/8dot3-checksum.c)

 As far as I know, this is the first time this has been analysed.
 I can't find references to the 3 magic constants used together anywhere on the internet.
 I hope it's of use to someone - I should give a heads-up to the ReactOS developers, to let them know what I've found.
 This has certainly been an interesting experience learning about analysis and x86 assembly.

+**Update**: Fixed a few typographical errors, thanks to Reddit and HN readers.

 [^1]: [Poor documentation here...](https://support.microsoft.com/en-us/kb/142982/en-us)
 [^2]: [...and here...](https://msdn.microsoft.com/en-us/library/aa365247.aspx#short_vs._long_names)